jlevy/atom-flowmark/tests/testdoc.boldface-punc.md

   opinionated frameworks (the cathedral is a nod to [Raymond's metaphor](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar))
 * 🍺 Open source / free software

-- For well-known people, places, things, and events, prefer linking to the **Wikipedia page.**
+- For well-known people, places, things, and events, prefer linking to the **Wikipedia page**.
   - If there is a good quality Wikipedia page, prefer it to company or organization home pages, home pages of cities or states or agencies, and other things notable enough to be covered well.
   - Why?
 It usually gives a lot more context to the reader, and saves them having to Google to find it.
 It will also help with our search and web page snippet features, since the mouseovers on the links will be better quality than for those on marketing pages or poorly organized or out-of-date official websites.
     - Example: "The [Bay Area](https://en.wikipedia.org/wiki/San_Francisco_Bay_Area) in [California](https://en.wikipedia.org/wiki/California) is home to both [Apple](https://en.wikipedia.org/wiki/Apple_Inc.) and [Google](https://en.wikipedia.org/wiki/Google)."